Olexa’s Walnut Goat Cheese Salad Copycat Recipe

 Balsamic Vinaigrette Dressing: I love Briana’s creamy balsamic for this recipe.
 The consistency and flavor are perfect.

 So this is the copycat of my fave Olexa’s salad, and I’d love to hear from you if you try it!
-I love hearing from other savvys, so leave any comments, suggestions, or questions!
-Nothing pleases me more than hearing from readers:-) As always, thanks so much for stopping by.
+I love hearing from online friends, so please leave comments below.
+As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 - 2 bags Spring Mix, Mesculun or Baby Lettuce